On the size of the singular set of minimizing harmonic maps: Introduction

+The authors would like to thank Pawe\l{} Strzelecki for suggesting extending the results of \cite{AlmgrenLieb1988} to higher dimensions.
+The authors would also like to thank Jean Van Schaftingen for suggesting to extend the results to manifolds with finite fundamental group.

-\textbf{Acknowledgments.} Financial support is acknowledged as follows \begin{itemize} \item National Science Centre Poland via grant no. 2015/17/N/ST1/02360 (KM) \item National Science Centre Poland via grant no. 2016/21/B/ST1/03138 and Etiuda scholarship no. 2018/28/T/ST1/00117 (MM) \item German Research Foundation (DFG) through grant no.~SCHI-1257-3-1 (KM,AS) \item Daimler and Benz foundation, grant no 32-11/16 (KM,AS) \item Simons foundation, grant no 579261 (AS) \item Heisenberg fellowship (AS) \item Mandat d'Impulsion scientifique (MIS) F.452317 - FNRS (KM) \end{itemize} Part of the work was carried out while KM was visiting the University of Pittsburgh, she thanks the Department of Mathematics for their hospitality.
+During the long preparation of this manuscript we obtained the following financial support: \begin{itemize} \item National Science Centre Poland via grant no. 2015/17/N/ST1/02360 (KM); \item National Science Centre Poland via grant no. 2016/21/B/ST1/03138 (MM); \item National Science Centre Poland via grant no. 2020/36/C/ST1/00050 (MM); \item German Research Foundation (DFG) through grant no.~SCHI-1257-3-1 (KM, AS); \item Daimler and Benz foundation, grant no 32-11/16 (KM, AS); \item Simons foundation, grant no 579261 (AS); \item Etiuda scholarship no. 2018/28/T/ST1/00117 (MM); \item Mandat d'Impulsion scientifique (MIS) F.452317 - FNRS (KM); \item FSR Incoming postdoc (KM). \end{itemize} Part of the work was carried out while KM was visiting the University of Pittsburgh; she thanks the Department of Mathematics for their hospitality.